 Credential recognition helps employers understand the value of your international experience.
 Canadian employers may not recognize your education and experience without completing the process.
 As a result, you may face a lengthy job search that can create financial setbacks.

-Regulated professions and certain trades jobs in Canada such as electricians require a license to work.
+Regulated professions, like architecture, and certain trades jobs in Canada, such as electricians, require a license to work.
 Governing bodies for regulated occupations confirm whether or not you meet Canadian standards.

 What Does Credential Recognition Do?